Max Strus NBA Preview vs. the Pacers

 Pacers 2022-23 Defensive Insights

-- Conceding 119.5 points per contest last year made the Pacers the 29th-ranked team in the league on defense.
+- The Pacers were 29th in the NBA defensively last season, conceding 119.5 points per contest.

-- On the boards, the Pacers conceded 45.3 rebounds per contest last season, 28th in the league in that category.
+- Allowing 45.3 rebounds per game last season, the Pacers were 28th in the league in that category.

-- The Pacers were the 26th-ranked team in the league in assists allowed per game last year, at 26.4.
+- In terms of assists, the Pacers were 26th in the league defensively last season, giving up 26.4 per contest.

-- Conceding 12.4 made three-pointers per contest last season, the Pacers were 17th in the NBA in that category.
+- On defense, the Pacers gave up 12.4 made three-pointers per game last season, 17th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!